AVIP-laboratory/Simulation_of_Ion-Induced_Stress/README.md

-# Simulation of Ion-Induced Stress in Structured Nafion Media
+# Simulation of Ion-Induced Stress

 This repository contains a simulation framework for analyzing the behavior of charged particles in Nafion membranes under the influence of an electric field.
 The model supports both *Smooth-surface* and *Embossed-surface* structures, enabling comparison of particle distributions and stress fields in different morphologies.